satsvelke/Net-5-API/README.md

-a kick start architect/project for .Net 5
+a kick start web api architect/project for .Net 5